Makva08/I-N-I-P-I-N-I/README.md

-# I-N-I-P-I-N-I
+# Optical Transitions in Quasi-Two-Dimensional Nanostructures
-A repo of my semiconductor research
+This repository contains files used for my bachelors semiconductor research.

 • Investigated energy spectrum of particle and wave equations in asymmetrical parabolic potential well.
 • Using finite element method found energy levels of two wells and their wave equations.